jd-coderr/iknowquantfu/README.md

 Competition registration status is reported by the application, but an exact registration transaction hash should be added if judges require direct registration proof.

 Competition-week ranking still depends on official Track 1 rules, wallet eligibility, live trading-window activity, and real PnL measured by the competition system.

+Repeated x402 tests may spend USDC, so paid endpoint testing should be limited to necessary demo and verification runs.

 ---